12 Degrees

 Intimate-scaled urban block

-The building is located on an atypically intimate-scaled urban block with an extensive laneway system including a mid-block connection and a longitudinal lane.
+The condominium is located on an atypically intimate-scaled urban block with an extensive laneway system including a mid-block connection and a longitudinal lane.
 The layout of the service and access components of the building takes advantage of this block, offering particularly convenient access to the three-level parking garage as well as a servicing bay that is tucked into the lane system.

 Unparalleled views

-The top of the building also has amenities for the entire condo including a seasonal swimming pool and a large terrace offering unparalleled views of the Toronto skyline.
+The top of the building also has amenities for the entire multi-residential condominium including a seasonal swimming pool and a large terrace offering unparalleled views of the Toronto skyline.
 In addition to the six, two-storey townhomes along Beverley street, 12 Degrees will include 85 units, ranging from 450-square-foot studios to 1,700-square-foot suites.
 Thirty-one of them will be two-bedroom units and nine condos will have three bedrooms.

 Podium Design